 What is decoupled CMS?

-A decoupled CMS is a content management system, most commonly hosting a website's content, that has a seperate presentation layer from the administration layer.
-This means the place where editors and admins manage content is technically a seperate application from the website or app users see.
+A decoupled CMS is a content management system, most commonly hosting a website's content, that has a separate presentation layer from the administration layer.
+This means the place where editors and admins manage content is technically a separate application from the website or app users see.

 Decoupled CMS may be decapitated, but it's not headless

 CMS architecture has two key components -- a back-end content database (i.e., the body) and a front-end digital publishing capability (i.e., head).
 Separating the two is what makes decoupled CMS unique from other types of CMS.

 Traditional -- also referred to as legacy -- CMS software intertwines both the head and body into a single software package.
 The body and head are inseparable.
 You cannot make changes to one without impacting the other.

 Legacy CMS software updates will impact both front-end and back-end processes.
 Legacy CMS manages your content and can help you deliver it, but it's not flexible or responsive to a company's or marketing channel's evolving needs.
 For example, when the web went responsive due to mobile web adoption, legacy CMSs took time to update so that its publishing would also be responsive.
 The changes required updating everything in the system.